GenesisFR/DS1TroubleshootingGuide/README.md

 You should now be able to load your save in LOA.
 The inventory of your mules may become glitched though (see [Packmule inventory is inaccessible](#packmule-inventory-is-inaccessible)).

+If you prefer a visual guide, see [this](https://steamcommunity.com/sharedfiles/filedetails/?id=2218528449).

 Source: https://discordapp.com/channels/373223103985090581/400744824593973248/587998587112259584

 ## Enable EAX